theClubhouse-Augusta/project-euler/README.md

 the opportunity to improve your problem-solving skills and programming knowledge.

-## Problem Solutions
+## Euler Problem Solutions
 In this repository, you'll find solutions to Project Euler problems implemented in different programming languages.
 Each problem is solved in its own directory, organized by problem number.
-Inside each e directory are subdirectories of the different languages that have been used to solve the problems.
+Inside each e directory are subdirectories of the languages that have been used to solve the problems.
 You can explore and learn from various programming approaches used to solve these problems.
-Feel welcome to reach out or discuss in theClubhou.se discord server.
+Feel welcome to reach out or discuss in theClubhou.se discord [#programming](https://discord.com/channels/1088482651742146750/1090640789287219241).
 See contact options in theClubhou.se about section.

 ## Getting Started (QuickStart)
 To get started with this repository, follow these steps: